 The idea of referring a friend to a product is not new.

-One of the best uses of this is demonstrated by Paypal, which gives you five dollars when you refer the software to a friend.
-This means that the consumer gets value out of the deal, but Paypal also gets a value of the deal.
+Paypal, which gives you five dollars when you refer the software to a friend, demonstrates one of the best uses of this.
+This means that the consumer gets value out of the deal, but Paypal also gets value out of the deal.

 You can do this by offering something for free, using your perfected CTA, in return for your customer referring a friend to your site and entering their email.
-According to statistics from annexcloud, 92% of people will trust a referral from someone they know in real life.
+According to statistics from Annex Cloud, 92% of people will trust a referral from someone they know in life.
 This makes referrals one of the most effective ways of growing your email list.

 You may have seen this relatively new aspect of websites popping up recently.